-They will look at your face and neck, ask you to jut your lower jaw out etc. to see if there might be any problems with intubation if you needed a general anaesthetic.
+They may also look at your face and neck and ask you to jut out your lower jaw.
+This is to see if there might be any problems with intubation if you need a general anaesthetic.

 They will likely examine your hands to see if there is easy access to a vein, if needed.

-If there are any concerns they will note this and a plan should be made to address any issues.
+If they have any concerns they will note this and a plan made to address any issues.

-However, the study used by the RCOG to illustrate this only shows that it was the midwives who expressed dissatisfaction about the epidurals in larger women, the women themselves showed no difference in satisfaction scores, although it was shown that the epidurals were more likely to need re-siting on obese women.
+However, the study used by RCOG to illustrate this only shows that it was the midwives who expressed dissatisfaction about the epidurals in larger women.
+The women themselves showed no difference in satisfaction scores!
+It was shown that epidurals were more likely to need re-siting on larger people, however.

-You may feel like you have no intention of using an epidural or other anaesthesia while in labour, and that therefore such a consultation is unneccessary, but other than being a likely waste of time, there is no real reason to refuse an appointment with an anaesthetist.
+You may feel like you have no intention of using an epidural or other anaesthesia while in labour, and that therefore such a consultation is unnecessary, but other than potentially being a waste of time, there is no real reason to refuse.